JacquesLucke/terminal_helper/README.md

 3. Click the button on the right to copy the created command.
 4. Open a terminal (search for `cmd` on Windows).
 5. Paste the command and hit enter.

+## Troubleshooting

+I noticed on Linux that I can't paste the command into the terminal.
+To solve the problem you can paste it into a text editor first and copy it again.

+I did not test it on macOS so far.